 In particular, scrub more vigorously on the inside of the shoe to address any sweat in the lining and insole.
-The shoe should absorb the solution readily, so too much scrubbing should not be necessary, and should be avoided for the potential of damage.
+The shoe should absorb the solution readily, so too much scrubbing should not be necessary and should be avoided for the potential of damage.

-Rub back and forth to rub the cleaner into the lining, and if you find the hard bristled brush hard to work with, consider using a magic eraser.
+Rub back and forth to rub the cleaner into the lining, and if you find the hard-bristled brush hard to work with, consider using a magic eraser.

 This makes them great for cleaning surfaces while remaining gentle, as they are unlikely to damage materials but can help lift grime from them.

-Dip a microfiber cloth in the cleaning solution and rub it on any stains gentle, until the stain is removed.
+Dip a microfiber cloth in the cleaning solution and gently rub it on any stains until the stain is removed.
 Be persistent, as the microfiber cloth can take up to five minutes to be effective.

 If it is well-soaked into the shoe, blot it repeatedly with the towel, rinsing the towel repeatedly to remove soap as you go.

-Air drying works best: once the shoe is dry enough that it will not immediately soak a newspaper, newspaper can be stuffed into the shoe to ensure it maintains shape and does not crack or shrink as it dries.
+Air drying works best: once the shoe is dry enough that it will not immediately soak a newspaper, the newspaper can be stuffed into the shoe to ensure it maintains shape and does not crack or shrink as it dries.

 If you own a shoe tree, this can be used immediately to mitigate this potential problem.

 If you understand that it may cause wear, you can wash your Nike Air Force 1s in the washing machine.

 First, undo your laces and place them separately in the bag, tying them around each other if necessary.
-Place your Air Force 1s in the bag, with the shoe tree already inside.
+Place your Air Force 1s in the bag with the shoe tree already inside.

 Be aware that washing your shoe trees in this manner may cause rusting in the shoe tree over time.

 Wash your white Air Force 1s with no other colored clothing or potential sources of dye or blacks.
-You should use a low cycle: if there is a delicate setting on your washing machine, or a “hand wash” setting, select this.
+You should use a low cycle: if there is a delicate setting on your washing machine or a “hand wash” setting, select this.

 Try to keep movement in the air or avoid humidity.